How to play

 Aquamon: Tank.
 The most HP and defense, but slow and low attack.

 Cryomon: Controller.
-Tankier than fire, faster than water; its Frost Bite chills the foe (lowers Attack + Speed) so it controls the pace.
+Tougher than Fire and faster than Water; Frost Bite chills the target, lowering Attack and Speed so Ice can control the pace.

 Rockymon: Wall.
 Highest defense and big HP; slow, but very hard to knock down.